 Step 1: Boil water in a kettle.

-Step 2: Put 4-5 dried chrysanthemum flowers in a mug and pour hot water over them.
+Step 2: Put 4-5 dried chrysanthemum flowers in a mug and pour hot water.

 Step 3: Steep for 3-5 minutes and remove the flowers.
 Enjoy now, or add sugar for sweetness first.